Professorial Appointments Board

 Safe and effective use of AI in education

-AI offers exciting opportunities for teachers, but it also comes with risks.
-Training and support materials released in June 2025 funded by the Department for Education (DfE), developed by Chiltern Learning Trust and the Chartered College of Teaching informed by research and stakeholder feedback, will help schools and colleges to use AI safely, effectively and […]
+AI offers exciting opportunities for school staff, but it also comes with risks.
+Support materials released in June 2025, and updated in May 2026, funded by the Department for Education (DfE), developed by Chiltern Learning Trust and the Chartered College of Teaching informed by research and stakeholder feedback, will help schools and colleges to use […]

 Exploring PPA with the EEF Project